sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-process/send-pagerduty-alerts.md

 Follow this guide to create a check that looks for a specific file and a handler that sends an alert to PagerDuty if the file is not found.

 One quick note before you begin: you'll need your [PagerDuty API integration key][1] to set up the handler in this guide.

-## Install and configure Sensu Go

 Follow the RHEL/CentOS [install instructions][4] to install and configure the Sensu backend, the Sensu agent, and sensuctl.

+## Configure a Sensu entity

+Every Sensu agent has a defined set of [subscriptions][13] that determine which checks the agent will execute.
+For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
+To run the `check_cpu` check, you'll need a Sensu entity with the subscription `system`.

-Find your entity name:
+First, find your entity name:

 {{< code shell >}}
 sensuctl entity list